Kolla-Deepthi12/Loan-Risk-Predictive-Analytics/README.md

 📈 Key Insights

-Risk is not evenly distributed — a small segment drives most expected loss
+-> Risk is not evenly distributed — a small segment drives most expected loss

-Credit history has a stronger influence than income
+-> Credit history has a stronger influence than income

-High income does not always indicate low risk
+-> High income does not always indicate low risk

-Low income + high loan → higher default probability
+-> Low income + high loan → higher default probability

-Prediction aligns with risk segmentation, validating decision logic
+-> Prediction aligns with risk segmentation, validating decision logic

 💡 Business Takeaways

-Approval rate alone is not a reliable success metric
+-> Approval rate alone is not a reliable success metric

-Risk segmentation improves decision quality
+-> Risk segmentation improves decision quality

-Credit behavior should be prioritized in lending decisions
+-> Credit behavior should be prioritized in lending decisions

-Monitoring high-risk segments can significantly reduce losses
+-> Monitoring high-risk segments can significantly reduce losses

-🧠 Skills Demonstrated

-Data Cleaning

-Exploratory Data Analysis

-Feature Engineering

-Rule-Based Predictive Analysis

-Data Visualization (Power BI)

-Financial Risk Analysis

-Business Problem Solving

 📌 Conclusion